Designing participation. Building coalitions. Strengthening democracy in the age of AI.

 Listen First

-In order to move someone, we need to meet them where they are, not where you think they should be.
-Listen to people first while engaging, learn about their story and see where their concern meets yours.
-Always, always, always avoid lecturing and talking at people!
+In order to move someone, we need to meet them where they are, not where we think they should be.
+Listen first while engaging, learn about their story and see where their concerns meet yours.
+This applies whether facilitating dialogue between AI companies and affected communities, or helping advocacy organizations identify which AI tools actually serve their mission rather than chasing technological trends.

 Avoid Straw-man Arguments